Concrete Genie Accessibility Report

 If you want to play Concrete Genie, but it doesn't offer the Navigation accessibility features you require, these similar games extend the Navigation accessibility:

-We've documented 1 accessibility feature for Visual in Concrete Genie which deals with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 2 accessibility features for Visual in Concrete Genie which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 Audio Cues for Visual Events